Social Work

 Students have the right to be treated with respect by all professors, staff, and students in the program, regardless of their age, caste, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, tribal sovereign status.

-Students have the right to expect certain practices of their professors.
+Students have the right to expect certain practices from their professors.
 These include establishing clear course objectives and requirements through the use of the syllabus, clearly outlining the grading scale and criteria, evaluating students fairly, holding regularly scheduled office hours, recognizing student contributions to a professor’s personal academic work, and safeguarding students’ intellectual freedom.

-Students have the right to be informed of policies and procedures which impact their admittance to the social work program.
+Students have the right to be informed of policies and procedures that impact their admittance to the social work program.
 Students also have the right to be informed of policies and procedures related to academic performance and the assessment of that performance.
-This includes the right to be informed of policies and procedures related to field placement, (including requirements of a placement, procedures for securing a field placement, the process for evaluating the field placement, and access to all necessary field forms and information) and the professional disposition process.
+This includes the right to be informed of policies and procedures related to field placement (including requirements of a placement, procedures for securing a field placement, the process for evaluating the field placement, and access to all necessary field forms and information) and the professional disposition process.

-Students have the right to voice concerns about their educational experience through appropriate channels and according to the NASW Code of Ethics, including regarding departmental policies and curriculum without fear of retribution from faculty or staff.
+Students have the right to voice concerns about their educational experience through appropriate channels and according to the NASW Code of Ethics, including regarding departmental policies and curriculum, without fear of retribution from faculty or staff.

 Students have the right to lodge complaints.
 The complaint process should be started as soon after the incident as possible.
 For example, complaints may be made about improper instructor behavior, poor oral communication skills, scheduling exams outside of the approved exam times, failure to provide disability accommodations, grading complaints, and other similar problems.
 Only in extreme circumstances can a complaint-related process start more than six months after the incident.